5 bloody beautiful sides of concept art – Types of concept art

 A concept artist is that creative guy/gal whose job is to design various game elements.
 And making so while sticking to the brief.
 (Usually, someone with the “Director” part attached to their job names, like an Art Director or a Creative Director, is calling the shots here. )

-Be warned that there's a difference between Illustrators and Concept Artists.
+Be warned that there’s a difference between an Illustrator and a Concept Artist.

 (If you’re curious about it and would like to know more about how to become a concept artist for video games, and do you need an art school to become one, check out our article: To degree or not to degree